agraef/ez-ag/README.md

 have a facility to do pitch bends.
-The patch makes up for that by making it possible to simulate pitch bends via a sustain pedal (note that you'll have to hook up the pedal through a MIDI keyboard, though, since the EZ-AG itself doesn't have an input for sustain pedals).
+The patch makes up for that by making it possible to simulate pitch bends via a sustain pedal (note that you'll have to hook up the pedal through a MIDI keyboard, though, since the EZ-AG itself doesn't have a sustain pedal input).

 If you have the [Livid Guitar Wing][], you can also do pitch bends using the Wing's big fader (cc 3).
 The Wing will also let you change instruments (GM patches) and transpose by octaves up/down using some of its buttons (see below for details).
+Optionally, it is also possible to simply pass through all control data from the Wing so that you can route it, e.g., to your DAW program instead.

+[Livid Guitar Wing]: http://lividinstruments.com/products/guitar-wing/

-The EZ-AG and the Wing actually make for a very nice combo, since the Wing will give you some nice button and fader controls which the EZ-AG lacks.
+The EZ-AG and the Wing actually make for a very nice combo, since the Wing will give you the button and fader controls which the EZ-AG lacks.
 If you don't have the Wing, then you should still be able to do all these things by operating the corresponding GUI controls in the gwing subpatch, but it will be less convenient.
-Instruments can also be changed using the corresponding buttons on the EZ-AG itself (press SOUND SELECT and then +/-), but this will not show in the GUI controls of the patch.
+Note that instrument sounds can also be changed using the corresponding buttons on the EZ-AG itself (press SOUND SELECT and then +/-), but this will not show in the GUI controls of the patch.

-[Livid Guitar Wing]: http://lividinstruments.com/products/guitar-wing/

 ## Setting Up

 You'll need the [Purr Data][] flavor of Pd to run this patch.
-(Much of the functionality may also work in vanilla Pd, but no guarantees.)
 You'll also need [Pd-Lua][] since some of the internal functionality of the patch is currently written in Lua.
+(The patch may also work in vanilla Pd if you have Pd-Lua installed, but this hasn't been tested.
+In any case making the patch work flawlessly with vanilla is surely possible, but it will require some changes.)

 [Purr Data]: https://agraef.github.io/purr-data/
 [Pd-Lua]: https://github.com/agraef/pd-lua

-Hook up the EZ-AG to Pd's MIDI input and output #1, and the Guitar Wing (if you have it) to Pd's MIDI input and output #2.
+For starters, use Pd's preferences and/or your MIDI patchbay to hook up the EZ-AG to Pd's MIDI input and output #1, the control input of your DAW (if needed) to Pd's MIDI output #2, and finally the Guitar Wing (if you have it) to Pd's MIDI input and output #3.
+The patch is hard-wired to work like this, so unless you're prepared to edit the patch you'll need to follow this connection layout.

 The patch doesn't generate any sound on its own, it just outputs MIDI, so you'll also need a GM-compatible synthesizer which should be hooked up to Pd's MIDI output #1.
-I recommend Qsynth/Fluidsynth for that purpose, but of course you can also use any GM-compatible synthesizer or a synth plugin in your favorite DAW.
+I recommend Qsynth/Fluidsynth for that purpose, but of course you can also use any GM-compatible synthesizer or a GM-compatible synth plugin in your favorite DAW.
+In the latter case you will want to route Pd's MIDI output #1 into your DAW (note that output #2 only carries the control data from the Wing if it's being passed through).

 You will probably want to leave local control enabled on the EZ-AG (it's the default) to get naturally-sounding hammer-ons and pull-offs.
 (Note that the EZ-AG doesn't do pull-offs to empty strings.
-That's a limitation of the device and so there's nothing our helper patch can do about it.)
+That's a limitation of the device and so there's nothing the patch can do about it.)
 On the other hand, it may become easier to play chords if you turn local control off; this can only be done manually on the device by pressing the CAPO and TUNING buttons at the same time and using the "-" button so that the EZ-AG's LED display shows "Off".
 This disables hammer-ons and pull-offs and also turns off the EZ-AG's local sound generation.
-(Note that you can also use a blind Jack on the EZ-AG's phones out if needed, in order to disable direct sound from the guitar with local control enabled.)
+(Note that you can also use a blind jack on the EZ-AG's phones out if needed, in order to disable direct sound from the guitar with local control enabled.)